emilio-fv/Noted/README.md

-# Note-d
+# Noted
-A MERN social media web application for music enthusiasts to track, review, and share the music they listen to with others.
+A social media web application for music enthusiasts to track, review, and share the music they listen to.

 ## Table of Contents
 * [Technologies](#technologies)